 The interest rate offered by banks on RDs depend on factors like which category you fall under and the tenure you choose.
 Most banks offer senior citizens a higher rate of interest when compared to regular citizens.
 A variety of RD schemes are made available to you by banks.
 In addition to the regular schemes, special schemes are also offered to help you achieve the goals.
-The interest rates offered by banks on RD range between 3.50% to 8.40% p.a. for the general public.
+The interest rates offered by banks on Recurring Deposit range between 5.50% to 7.75% p.a.
+(1 year to 5 years and above) for the general public.
 Senior citizens are offered an additional rate of interest by banks for opening an RD account.

 |Bank||RD Interest Rates